delucaal/MRIToolkit/README.md

 ###### Notes:
 - This code is a work in progress.
 It will be updated without notice to ensure bug-fixes and the inclusion of best available methods
 - Most code is poorly commented and not general, but will be improved over releases.

 ###### License:
-- This software is distributed under the Creative Commons [CC-BY-NC-ND](https://creativecommons.org/licenses).
+- This software is distributed under the LGPLv3 license (https://opensource.org/licenses/lgpl-3.0.html).

 ###### Keywords:
 - Magnetic Resonance Imaging (MRI)